 - Nintendo Entertainment System (NES)

-- Sinclair - Especially good examples of working 48k or 128k ZX Spectrums
+- Sinclair - Especially excellent condition examples of working 48k or 128k ZX Spectrums and mint-condition ZX80 or ZX81

 - Acorn (see separate list below)